Johnny Rockets

-The Johnny Rockets Group Inc. is an American restaurant franchise whose themed decor is based upon 1950s diner-style restaurants.
-Décor includes Coca-Cola advertising, featuring nearly life-size cardboard illustrations of women in World War II armed services uniforms (see WASP- Women Airforce Service Pilots), individual jukebox stations, chrome accents and red vinyl seats.
+The Johnny Rockets Group Inc., commonly known simply as Johnny Rockets, is an American restaurant franchise whose themed decor is based upon 1950s diner-style restaurants.
+As of April 2024, the company operates 90 locations in Arizona, California, Connecticut, Washington, D.C., Florida, Georgia, Hawaii, Illinois, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nevada, New Jersey, New York, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, Virginia, and Washington.
+Décor includes Coca-Cola advertising, featuring nearly life-size cardboard illustrations of women in World War II armed services uniforms (Women Airforce Service Pilots), individual jukebox stations, chrome accents and red vinyl seats.

 The menu, presentation, counter seating and grilling area are based on an original restaurant from 1947 (still operating today), The Apple Pan in West Los Angeles.
 Hamburgers are grilled-to-order in full view of the customers and are served wrapped in paper in metal baskets.
 One location in Hawaii is called "Rock 'n Fun" and also has an arcade.

 History

 Johnny Rockets was founded on June 6, 1986, by Ronn Teitelbaum of Los Angeles, California, and "crafted as a 'nongimmicky' recreation of the 1940s-vintage malt shops of his childhood".
 The first restaurant was established as a 20-stool counter operation on Melrose Avenue in Los Angeles.
 This location permanently closed on October 26, 2015.
-Ronn Teitelbaum died on September 11, 2000, at age 61.
+Teitelbaum died from brain cancer on September 11, 2000, at age 61.

 In February 2007, it was announced that RedZone Capital, the private equity firm of Daniel Snyder, was set to acquire the chain.
 Snyder announced plans to expand the chain both within the United States and worldwide, including the launch of smaller outlets known as Johnny Rockets Express.
 Snyder recruited industry veteran Lee Sanders from Buffalo Wild Wings, formerly with Dunkin Brands, General Mills, and Pepsico, to serve as president and CEO, and board member.
-Sanders ran the business for almost 4 years.
+Sanders ran the business for almost four years.

-A sit-down restaurant owned by Six Flags Over Texas (Red Zone was the largest shareholder at the time), Trappers Adirondack Grill, was converted to a Johnny Rockets in June 2008.
+A sit-down restaurant owned by Six Flags Great Escape (RedZone was the largest shareholder at the time), Trappers Adirondack Grill, was converted to a Johnny Rockets in June 2008.
 A few years later Six Flags New England would also get a Johnny Rocket's near the Superman: Ride Of Steel.

 In April 2009, the new Yankee Stadium opened with Johnny Rockets stands throughout the site.
 These stands serve traditional Johnny Rockets hamburgers, french fries, shakes, and malts, among other menu items.
-FedExField, home of the Washington Commanders (the stadium and team are both owned by Snyder, whose company owned Johnny Rockets at the time), features Johnny Rockets concession areas.
+FedExField, home of the Washington Commanders (the stadium and team were owned by Snyder, whose company owned Johnny Rockets at the time), features Johnny Rockets concession areas.

 The world's largest Johnny Rockets franchise opened on June 6, 2012, at the corner of Abraham Lincoln Avenue and Bolivar Avenue in Santo Domingo, the capital city of the Dominican Republic.
 The restaurant has more than 6000 sqft and seating for more than 200 guests.

 In 2013, RedZone Capital Management sold the company to Sun Capital Partners.

 On August 13, 2020, Johnny Rockets was acquired by FAT Brands (parent company of Fatburger) for $25 million.